solaka/NCAA-pool-entry-optimization/README.md

 I hate losing March Madness pools as much as I love March Madness.
 And I've lost a LOT of pools.
 You probably wrestle with the same annual problem as I do, namely: where on the chalk-upset continuum should my bracket sit?

 Ultimately, what matters is value.
-And since our goal is presumably to win money, value is best measured as ROI or expected value (EV).
-Given that, we need to figure out how to determine which picks -- or really, which set of 63 picks -- provides the best return.
+And since our goal is presumably to win money, value is best measured as ROI, expected value (EV), or similar.
+Given that, we need to figure out how to determine which picks -- or really, which set of 63 picks -- provide the highest average profit.

-To figure that out, I built what amounts to a pretty simple model that sets up a fictitious (but realistic) pool, plays out the tournament thousands of times, scores the pool on each iteration, and looks at which brackets generate the highest ROI over the long-term.
+To figure that out, I built what amounts to a relatively simple model that sets up a fictitious (but realistic) pool, plays out the tournament thousands of times, scores the pool for each iteration, and looks at which brackets generate the highest ROI over the long-term.

 ### Data
 As is often the case, getting good data is actually the hardest part here.
 We need to set the following assumptions: